Han F. de Wit

-Han Frederik de Wit (born 1944) Research psychologist at the University of Amsterdam in 1974.
+Han Frederik de Wit (born 1944) is a research psychologist at the University of Amsterdam in 1974.
 He moved to expanded outside the formal psychology field in search for guidance in his spirituality.
 De Wit became internationally acknowledged as one of the founders of Contemplative Psychology.
 Today he teaches meditation at the Shambhala centers in the Netherlands and instructs seminars in the psychology of Buddhism.